shreejoysarkar/AI-Document-Summarization-uisng-NLP/README.md

 This project leverages Natural Language Processing (NLP) techniques for automated document summarization, focusing on the essential steps of a robust data science pipeline.

 ---
-## Deployed version of the application : https://ai-document-summarization-uisng-nlp-01.onrender.com

 ## 📁 Folder Structure